gorrotxategi/cv/Curriculum.md

 * Research and Development job as a main role.
 * Transfer the acquired knowledge.
 Courses, documentation, demonstrations...

+For more information about the developed projects visit our [portfolio][elenq-portfolio]

 ### R&D Engineer